Arithmetic hyperbolicity and a stacky Chevalley-Weil theorem: Applications

-Our goal in this section is provide a precise interplay between the ``analytic'' hyperbolicity of $\mathcal{A}_{g,\CC}$ (i.e., $\mathcal{A}_{g,\CC}^{\an}$ is hyperbolically embedded in its Baily-Borel compactification) and the arithmetic hyperbolicity of $\mathcal{A}_{g,\CC}$ (as proven by Faltings).
+If $X$ is a locally finite type scheme over $\CC$, we let $X^{\an}$ be the associated complex analytic space \cite[Expos\'e~XII]{SGA1}.
+Our goal in this section is provide a precise interplay between the ``analytic'' hyperbolicity of $\mathcal{A}_{g,\CC}$ (i.e., $\mathcal{A}_{g,\CC}^{\an}$ is hyperbolically embedded in its Baily--Borel compactification) and the arithmetic hyperbolicity of $\mathcal{A}_{g,\CC}$ (as proven by Faltings).
 We start with an analytic property of $\mathcal{A}_{g,\CC}^{\an}$ (which is also studied in \cite{JKuch}).

 \begin{lemma}[Borel's algebraization theorem] Let $X$ be a finite type reduced scheme over $\CC$, and let $\varphi:X^{\an}\to \mathcal{A}_{g,\CC}^{[3], \an}$ be a morphism.
 Then $\varphi$ is algebraic, i.e., there is a unique morphism of schemes $f:X\to \mathcal{A}_{g,\CC}^{[3]}$ such that $f^{\an} =\varphi$. \end{lemma} \begin{proof} The uniqueness of $f$ is clear.
 Since $\mathcal{A}_{g,\CC}^{[3],\an}$ is a locally symmetric variety, the result follows from Borel's theorem \cite[Thm.~3.10]{Borel1972} (see also \cite[Thm.~5.1]{DeligneK3}). \end{proof}